By Eugene, CEO, February 8, 2026

 Introduction - why this decision matters now

-Choosing between buying a new or pre-built camper van and commissioning a custom build is one of the first big decisions for anyone headed toward van life.
-If you are weighing pre built camper vans against custom options, this choice affects your timeline to the road, your upfront and long-term costs, warranty protection, and how closely the final layout matches your needs.
-This guide walks through the trade-offs so you can map your priorities to a clear decision.
-I've seen customers start with a pre-built van, spend a season learning what actually matters to them, and then make focused upgrades that paid off in real use.
+Choosing between buying a new or pre-built camper van and starting a custom build is one of the first big choices for anyone headed toward van life.
+If you are weighing pre built camper vans against custom options, this choice affects your road timing and your upfront and long-term costs.
+It also shapes your guarantee details and how well the final layout matches your needs.

 Quick comparison: new/pre-built vs custom builds

-At a high level: new and pre-built vans offer predictability, speed, and factory warranties; custom builds offer precise fit-for-purpose layouts and systems but require project management, higher variable costs, and time.
-Put simply, think speed and predictability versus personalization.
-At Vansmith, nearly nine out of ten customers choose high-roof platforms because they prefer the extra standing room and interior flexibility.
-Many mid-roof buyers later add a pop-top when they want more vertical space.
+At Vansmith, nearly nine out of ten buyers choose high-roof platforms because they prefer the extra standing room and inside flexibility.
+Many mid-roof buyers later add a pop-top when they want more height.

 Definitions and variations (factory-built, dealer upfit, professional conversion, DIY)